jacobbenedetti/PersonalPortfolio/README.md

-# PersonalWebsite
+# PersonalPortfolio
-A website built from scratch with the intention of creating an easily accessible space when anyone interested can view my projects as well as get in contact with me.
+A website built using bootstrap with the intention of creating an easily accessible space where anyone interested can view my projects as well as get in contact with me.

 ### What I learned
 - An introduction to Bootstrap